 |Title:||Associate Head Coach/Recruiting Coordinator|

-In June 2013 Gabe Ribas was promoted from Santa Clara Baseball Assistant Coach to Associate Head Coach after joining the Broncos with head coach Dan O'Brien in 2011.
+In June 2013, Gabe Ribas was promoted from Santa Clara Baseball Assistant Coach to Associate Head Coach after joining the Broncos with head coach Dan O'Brien in 2011.
+During the 2014 season, his first in the new position, Ribas led a pitching staff that featured an All-West Coast Conference First Team closer, an All-WCC Honorable Mention starting/relief pitcher, and a NCBWA Stopper of the Year Mid-Season Watch List selection.

-Ribas finished his second year as Santa Clara’s pitching coach and recruiting coordinator after being hired in J2012.
 Ribas has experience both as a pitcher in the Big Ten Conference and the minor leagues and as an assistant coach the past five years at the collegiate level.
-Ribas has been at Northern Colorado for the past year.

 "Gabe is first and foremost an outstanding human being," said Bronco head coach O'Brien.
 "I truly believe that Gabe is one of the best kept secrets in the coaching community today.
 He is the right guy to help us build something very special here at Santa Clara."